mprestin77/oci-node-maintenance-handler/README.md

 *Note: This example shows how to push images to OCIR, but if you prefer using a different container registry push the image to the registry you want to use.*

 #### Create Namespace
-Create a Kubernetes namespace used by ONMH containers
+Create a Kubernetes namespace used by ONMH containers:
 ```text
 kubectl create namespace wd
 ```

 #### Create Config Map
-Edit config.map file and set the following environment variables
+Edit config.map file and set the following environment variables:
 ```text
 WD_STREAM_ID	         OCID of your OCI Stream.
 WD_STREAM_ENDPOINT	   Your Messages Endpoint URL.